Getting Full Custody of a Child

 What is Sole Custody?

-Full legal custody defines one parent making legal decisions on the child concerning:
+Full legal custody defines one parent making major decisions on the child concerning:

 - health care,